particl/ccs-front/what-is-ccs/index.md

 8. Milestones are completed, and funds are dispersed upon their completion.
 9. After all milestones are completed, the proposal is moved into Completed Proposals, where all info is retained for posterity.

-## PCS Rules and Expectations
+## CCS Rules and Expectations

-The PCS is intentionally left as informal as possible.
+The CCS is intentionally left as informal as possible.
 This allows for flexibility of the system, and keeps things from being red taped into oblivion.
 However, there are some things you should understand, things that will be expected of you, as either a proposer or a donor, and a recommended way of structuring a proposal for maximum likelihood that your project will be funded.

 ### For Donors

-1. The PCS is escrowed by the Particl team.
+1. The CCS is escrowed by the Particl team.
 When you make a donation, you are releasing funds to them to disperse when they deem the community agrees that a milestone is complete.
 They do not do the work to verify donors, and the final decision for all disputes falls with them, although they do their best to follow community sentiment.
 2. In the event that a proposal is overfunded, unable to be completed, or otherwise put in a state where donated money will not be dispersed to the intended recipient, the default is that the remaining PART will be put in Particl's Community Fund.
 There are some exceptions, but they are rare, and these decisions rest with the Particl team.
 3. Refunds are extraordinarily rare.
 Donate accordingly.
 4. If the proposer disappears, no problem, someone else can pick up from their last milestone.